-This would strongly limit the scalability and flexibility of the approach, which can be even aggravated by the system dynamics due to the UE mobility.
-These reasons motivated us to resort to a Multi-Agent RL (MARL) approach in our framework, which allows to split the overall complexity into several smaller problems managed by cooperative agents.
-Cooperation is fundamental, as directly applying independent Single-Agent RL (SARL) algorithms to each individual agent to maximize its own return leads to poor results.
-Indeed, interpreting other agents' decisions as part of the environment would make it non-stationary as other agents' policies constantly update.
-This produces ineffective learning.
+It becomes even worse when mobile UEs and obstacles are introduced.
+This would strongly limit the scalability and the flexibility of the resource allocation approach.
+These reasons motivated us to resort to the MARL technique that allows to split the overall complexity into several smaller problems managed by cooperative agents.

-In our MARL approach, we consider multiple RL agents and assign one of them to each of the $N_p$ panels installed at an IAB-node (or at the IAB-donor), such that each agent can control the beamforming of the panel at each time slot.
-Each panel (RL agent) cooperates with other panels to learn the dynamics of the environment and understand the impact of the other panels' policies.